foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

 ## I'm Loading Everything Every Time

 The problem is simply that in `index.js`, I'm pulling in the dependencies for the entire application and loading them all synchronously before parsing the command.
+So, even if you're looking for the help screen, when the app runs, this is what would be loaded:

+        "async": "^2.1.4",
+        "body-parser": "^1.15.2",
+        "colors": "^1.1.2",
+        "commander": "^2.9.0",
+        "concat-map": "0.0.1",
+        "cors": "^2.8.1",
+        "express": "^4.14.0",
+        "fitbit-node": "foundling/fitbit-node",
+        "hbs": "^4.0.1",
+        "moment": "^2.16.0",
+        "nedb": "^1.8.0",

-And while the OS caches recently loaded modules, bringing subsequent invocations of the utility down to just a few hundred milliseconds, the utility would be used usually once per session and sporadically, negating the benefits of the cache.
+Each of these modules may include other modules as part of its package.
+And these modules don't include all of the modules I wrote specifically for the app.
+While the OS caches recently loaded modules, bringing subsequent invocations of the utility down to just a few hundred milliseconds, the utility would be used usually once per session and sporadically, negating the benefits of the cache.
 So in the average use case the performance was ... *bad*.

 ## Loading Just the Libraries You Need

-In order to cut the load time down, I decided to restrict the loading of dependencies to just those required by the sub-command being executed.
-This comes down to shifting the scope and timing of the `require` call so that it is performed as part of the callback associated with a single command rather than on the execution of the top level `index.js` entry-point file for every command.
-I should note that `commander` supports git-style sub-commands, but I found that that design didn't fit my needs for two reasons:
+In order to cut the load time down, I had to pull in only what was needed for the one sub-command being executed.
+This comes down to shifting the scope and timing of the `require` call so that it is executed in the callback for that single sub-command.

+I should mention that `commander` supports git-style sub-commands, but I found that that design didn't fit my needs for two reasons:

 1) The sub-command files need to follow a specific naming and location convention in order for `commander` to execute them.
 If the command is `cmd subcmd`, then there needs to be an executable file named `cmd-subcmd.js` in the directory where `cmd.js` is located.

 2) The subcommand module is `exec`'ed by Node and thus needs to take the form of a script, not a module.
 I needed my sub-command files to take the form as a module for testing purposes.

-Neither of these are truly shortcomings, but I felt that it was easy enough to work lazy sub-commands into my project  with a few lines of code.
+Both of these issues could have been worked around, but I felt that it was easy enough to work lazy sub-commands into my project with just a few lines of code.
 I ended up writing a utility function like this:

-    // pass the dependency name in
     function delayedRequire(depName) {

-        // return a function that requires that dependency return function() {
+        return function() {
             require(`./${ depName }`);
         }

     }

+`delayedRequire` takes a dependency name and return a function that requires the dependency.
 That solves the lazy-loading issue.
-Now instead of registering the submodule command directly with commander (which requires all submodules and their dependencies to be imported first), I register the result of the `delayedRequire` function call, which produces a callback that performs the dependency `require`:
+Now instead of registering the submodule command directly with commander (which requires all submodules and their dependencies to be imported first), I register the result of the `delayedRequire` function call with `commander`.

     // if the user runs 'cmd stats' on the command line, then just the stats module is loaded cli